Should I See a Fertility Specialist?

 - Who have successfully become pregnant in the past, but are now unable to achieve a pregnancy

 - Who have had two or more miscarriages

 - Who desire to electively preserve their fertility

 - Who know they will be having chemotherapy, radiation, an/or pelvic surgery due to a cancer diagnosis and want to preserve their fertility for the future

 - With an abnormal semen analysis

-- With hormonal abnormalities; varicocele, a blockage, or absence of the duct that transports sperm from the duct, and/or difficulty with ejaculation
+- With low testosterone; varicocele, a blockage, or absence of the duct that transports sperm from the duct, and/or difficulty with ejaculation

 - Who have undergone a vasectomy

 - Who know they will be having chemotherapy, radiation, and/or pelvic surgery due to a cancer diagnosis and want to preserve their fertility for the future